What is Rose Croix About?

 Collar & JewelThe only regalia required initially would be the collar and jewel pictured here.
 The significance of the symbolism in the designs of the collar and jewel is explained during the ceremony.
 The beautiful apron of the degree ceased to be worn many years ago; examples of aprons can still be seen in some Chapter rooms, perhaps being used as decorative cushion covers.

-Dress worn is usually a dark suit and ‘sober’ tie with a white collar.
-(Some colourful shirts have been seen recently!)
+Dress worn is usually a dark suit and ‘sober’ tie with a white shirt.
 Some Princes do wear their Masonic morning dress, but wearing a black tie is forbidden; this is a degree of rejoicing rather than mourning.

 Higher degrees have their special collars or sashes.